CMS-Enterprise/easi-app/docs/adr/0026-cedar-data-definition.md

-Data records from the EASi Governance workflow needs to be pushed to CEDAR, which then does an extract/transform/load process on the data, and pushes it further to the CFACTS system.
+Data records from the EASi Governance workflow needs to be pushed to CEDAR, which then does an extract/transform/load process on the data, and pushes it further to the Alfabet system.

 The EASi team operates in an agile methodology, and the data model of the governance system being built is necessarily in flux with frequently discovered